-- □ Your computer has been tested and found compatible with Sony branded "Memory Stick" with capacity of up to 32 GB that are available as of September 2009.
-However, not all "Memory Stick" are guaranteed of compatibility. - □ Be sure to hold "Memory Stick" with the arrow pointing in the correct direction as you insert it into the slot.
-To avoid damaging your computer or the media, do not force "Memory Stick" into the slot if you cannot insert it smoothly. - □ Use care when inserting or removing "Memory Stick" from the slot.
-Do not force it in or out of the slot. - □ Inserting "Memory Stick" with multiple conversion adaptors is not guaranteed of compatibility. - "MagicGate" is the general name of the copyright protection technology developed by Sony.
+- Your computer has been tested and found compatible with Sony branded "Memory Stick" with capacity of up to 16 GB that are available as of May 2009.
+However, not all "Memory Stick" are guaranteed of compatibility. - □ Inserting "Memory Stick" with multiple conversion adaptors is not guaranteed of compatibility. - "MagicGate" is the general name of the copyright protection technology developed by Sony.
 Use "Memory Stick" with the "MagicGate" logo to take advantage of this technology. - Except for your personal use, it is against the copyright law to use any audio and/or image data you recorded without prior consent from the respective copyright holders.
 Accordingly, "Memory Stick" with such copyrighted data can be used only within the law. - Do not insert more than one "Memory Stick" into the slot.
 Improper insertion of the media may damage both your computer and the media.